tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_desktop_client.md

     Now check your files and notice that the updates that were originally in the development branch now appear in master.

+{: .note}
+For a more detailed tutorial in making pull requests using the GitHub interface, see [Pull request workflows through GitHub](pubapis_github_pull_requests.html).
+I include an extensive tutorial with pull requests because it will likely be a common workflow if you are [contributing to an open-source project](docapis_find_open_source_project.html).

 {% include random_ad2.html %}

 ## Managing merge conflicts